qzmfranklin/zmake/README.md

 # A Brief History of Makefiles

+The reader is assumed to be familiar with targets, prerequisites, recipes, dependencies, Unix shell commands, and compiler options.

 ## Sample Project

 There is a `demo/` directory in this repo.
 The source tree is: